MerginMaps/docs/src/migrate/qfield/index.md

 # Migrate from QField
 [[toc]]

-This guide is intended for current QField and QFieldCloud users considering switching to <MainPlatformName /> as well as for <MainPlatformName /> users looking to transfer their data from QField ecosystem.
+This guide is intended for current QField and QFieldCloud users considering switching to <MainPlatformName /> as well as for <MainPlatformName /> users looking to transfer their data from the QField ecosystem.

 Mergin Maps is the closest alternative to QField Ecosystem.
 Both QField and <MainPlatformName /> are open-source projects powered by QGIS.
 Their respective mobile apps are both officially recommended for QGIS projects by <QGIS link="en/site/forusers/download.html" text="QGIS.org" />.
 Both platforms support almost the same set of [supported formats](../../gis/supported_formats/) via QGIS data providers and GDAL.
 Moreover, the mobile apps are based on the same open-source GIS stack and technology.
 As such their projects are almost fully interoperable.

 ## QField and Mergin Maps ecosystems
 The QField ecosystem consists of QField (mobile application), QFieldCloud (geo data collaboration server), QFieldSync (QGIS plugin) and QFieldCloud SDK (Python API client).
 Let's see the tools from <MainPlatformName /> that are counterparts: